MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

   - Microsoft Teams
 f1.keywords:
 - NOCSH
-description: "Learn how to configure voice routing with Microsoft Phone System Direct Routing."
+description: "Learn how to configure call routing with Microsoft Direct Routing."
 ---

-# Configure voice routing for Direct Routing
+# Configure call routing for Direct Routing

-This article describes how to configure voice routing for Phone System Direct Routing.
+This article describes how to configure call routing for Direct Routing.
 This is step 3 of the following steps for configuring Direct Routing:

 - Step 1.
 [Connect the SBC with Microsoft Phone System and validate the connection](direct-routing-connect-the-sbc.md)
 - Step 2.
 [Enable users for Direct Routing, voice, and voicemail](direct-routing-enable-users.md)
 - **Step 3.
-Configure voice routing** (This article)
+Configure call routing** (This article)
 - Step 4.
 [Translate numbers to an alternate format](direct-routing-translate-numbers.md)

 For information on all the steps required for setting up Direct Routing, see [Configure Direct Routing](direct-routing-configure.md).

-## Voice routing overview
+## Call routing overview

 Microsoft Phone System has a routing mechanism that allows a call to be sent to a specific Session Border Controller (SBC) based on: